Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 <!-- > -->

 With this arrangement, there is only a single global variable.
-Which makes our code safer, there is less chance we might overwrite a variable by accident.
+This makes your code safer, there is less chance we might overwrite a variable by accident.

 **Encapsulation**

-Properties that effect the ball are stored together.
+Properties that affect the ball are stored together.

 <!-- > -->

 It also makes the code easier to reason about.
-We have one ball with some logical properties that be long to it.
+We have one ball with some logical properties that belong to it.
 Rather than a pool of variables some of which control the appearance of the ball.

 <!-- > -->